jarng/isplash/README.md

 2. Install dependencies: `npm install`
 3. Add your UnSplash API key to `.env.local` file, refer to `.env.example` for the format
 4. Run `npm run dev` to start the server

+For local production, run `npm run build` to build the project and then run `npm start`.